Ford Puma Review & Prices

 To look at it’s much the same as those cars.
 It’s got the raised up driving position, the eye-catching design, and a sort of miniature SUV shape; but rather unlike those models the little Ford also places a huge amount of emphasis on simple driving fun too.

-To start with, it still looks pretty great.
-Traces of that original car’s design still shine through in here – particularly from the front.
-It just manages to mix just the right amount of cheeky character on the one hand and visual aggression on the other.
+Like a pair of sparkly wellies, it looks pretty great too.
+It manages to mix just the right amount of cheeky character on the one hand and visual aggression on the other.
 A Nissan Juke might wear an even sharper suit, but this Puma is by no means scruffy.

 Unfortunately, its cabin drags the chain a bit.
 There’s nothing wrong with it from a functionality standpoint, but fairly heavy use of scratchy plastics means it looks and feels a bit bland and cheap.
 A Peugeot 2008’s interior is much more modern and classy, though fortunately an update is coming later this year that will improve things.